bit-broker/website/content/en/docs/api-principles/errors.md

 }
 ```

-Here the message attributes are as follows:
+Here the message attributes will be as follows:

 Attribute | Presense | Description
 --- | --- | ---